 Effective use of practice materials involves more than just completing practice questions; it’s about understanding your strengths and weaknesses.
 Start by taking a diagnostic test to identify areas that need improvement.
 Then, create a study plan that allocates time for focused practise in these areas.
 Use a variety of sources for practice questions, such as past papers from similar exams, online resources, and textbooks.
 After completing practice tests, review your answers thoroughly to understand your mistakes and learn the correct approaches.
 Regular feedback from teachers or tutors can also be invaluable in guiding your preparation.

-The use of calculators during the ESAT Mathematics sections is not allowed.
+The use of calculators during the ESAT Math sections is not allowed.
 This means you must rely on your mental maths skills and manual calculations.
 Therefore, it’s essential to practise solving problems without a calculator to build your confidence and accuracy.
 Familiarise yourself with common mathematical techniques and shortcuts that can save you time during the exam.
 Additionally, ensure that you are comfortable with the arithmetic and algebraic manipulations required for various types of problems.

 How should I balance my preparation for Mathematics 1 and Mathematics 2 if I need to take both?